How to create a static website using GitLab Pages

 Much like GitHub, Gitlab offers a web-based solution for managing coding projects, making it easier to track and resolve bugs and other issues with the project, provide information and wikis on the project's function and use, and a host of other benefits.

-As you might have guessed, the idea behind GitLab Pages is, like the name, very similar to Github Pages, which provides a space for a more complex static frontpage for projects, and which have been supported as a deployment option in Publii since the early beta releases.
+As you might have guessed, the idea behind GitLab Pages is, like the name, very similar to Github Pages, which provides a space for a more complex static homepage for projects, and which have been supported as a deployment option in Publii since the early beta releases.
 WIth Gitlab's increase in popularity after GitHub's acquisition by Microsoft in June 2018, we decided to implement Gitlab Pages support in Publii to allow users previously based on GitHub to move their project website across without issue.

 Creating a static website with GitLab Pages isn't difficult; we'll just need to complete a few simple preparatory steps on Gitlab before we can set-up the upload in Publii.